Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: End of proof: Grothendieck's conjecture

 is perfect. \end{Thm}

 \begin{proof} By the semistable reduction theorem, there exists a finite Galois extension $L / K$ such that $A$ has semistable reduction over $L$.
 Then Grothendieck's conjecture is true for $A$ over $L$ by Werner's result \cite{Wer97}.
-Together with \v{S}afarevi\v{c}'s conjecture, we know that Theorem \ref{thm: duality for abelian varieties} is true for $A$ over $L$ by the previous proposition.
-Hence Theorem \ref{thm: duality for abelian varieties} is true for $A$ over $K$ by Proposition \ref{prop: reduction over a finite extension}.
+Also \v{S}afarevi\v{c}'s conjecture is true for $A$ over $L$ by \eqref{prop: comparison with Bester-Bertapelle} and \eqref{prop: comparison with Begueri} and the results of B\'egueri, Bester and Bertapelle cited above.
+Hence \eqref{thm: duality for abelian varieties} is true for $A$ over $L$ by the previous proposition.
+Hence it is true for $A$ over $K$ by \eqref{prop: reduction over a finite extension}.
 Hence Grothendieck's conjecture is true for $A$ over $K$ by the previous proposition. \end{proof}

 This completes the proof of Theorems \ref{mainthm: duality for abelian varieties}, \ref{mainthm: relation with Gro and Sha conjectures} and \ref{mainthm: Gro conj}.

 \begin{Rmk} Since $R \alg{\Gamma}(A^{\vee})$ is P-acyclic, we know that its $R \Gamma(k_{\pro\et}, \;\cdot\;)$ is the usual cohomology complex $R \Gamma(A^{\vee}) = R \Gamma(K, A^{\vee})$.
 Therefore the duality